 The Canadian Society for Medical Laboratory Science (CSMLS) is an association with big dreams but a modest budget.
-Yet, it has won several international marketing and communications awards alongside big budget organizations like HSBC, UPS, and eBAY.
-We attribute part of our success to the fact that our team has embraced the concept of brainstorming and we regularly include this practice in our work routine.
+Yet, it has won several international marketing and communications awards alongside big budget organizations like HSBC, UPS and eBAY.
+We attribute part of our success to our team embracing the concept of brainstorming, and we regularly include this practice in our work routine.

 Here are five ways our team has made brainstorming work for us: